N Biren Singh quits as Manipur CM nearly two years after start of ethnic conflict

 Manipur Chief Minister N Biren Singh resigned from his post on Sunday in the state capital of Imphal.

 The Bharatiya Janata Party leader handed his resignation to Governor Ajay Kumar Bhalla at the Raj Bhavan, the governor’s official residence.
+The governor accepted Singh’s resignation, along with the council of ministers, and asked him to continue in office till alternative arrangements are made.

 Congress leader Jairam Ramesh said his party was all set to move a no-confidence motion against Singh in the Manipur Assembly on Monday.